eleonora-minaeva/eleonora-minaeva.github.io/index.md

 I am a quantitative political scientist studying autocracies, governance, and public attitudes, with a regional focus on post-Soviet countries.

-I am a Doctoral Researcher at the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences), and was a Visiting Scholar at the [Institute for European, Russian and Eurasian Studies (IERES)](https://ieres.elliott.gwu.edu/about-us/visiting-scholars/) at George Washington University.
+I am a Doctoral Researcher at the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences), and a former Visiting Scholar at the [Institute for European, Russian and Eurasian Studies (IERES)](https://ieres.elliott.gwu.edu/about-us/visiting-scholars/) at George Washington University.

 My research examines how subnational institutions and elite management strategies shape accountability, public service provision, and citizens’ evaluations of government performance.